UoB-COMSM0166/2025-group-14/README.md

 Through the process of writing User Stories, we learned that if a particular Acceptance Criteria depends on something else that is not in the corresponding story, it should probably be broken down into multiple stories.
 This way, each story can be developed independently and more efficiently.

-We also quickly realised the utility of Agile development, as it can be difficult to know upfront what all the requirements will be.
+We also quickly recognized the utility of Agile development, as it can be difficult to know upfront what all the requirements will be.
 We focused on prioritising the most important and obvious requirements, and whenever we realised that we had to change certain features or add new features, we added it to our Kanban board and evaluated its priority.
 As a team, we found the prioritisation matrix below to be a useful tool and reminder of what to work on next.

 ![Prioritisation matrix](https://www.productplan.com/uploads/2x2-prioritization-1024x536-1.png)
 Source: https://www.productplan.com/glossary/2x2-prioritization-matrix/